PeterNaydenov/dt-toolbox/README.md

 Use Dt-toolbox methods(init and load) to create a `dt-object`.

 DT-object:
-- Provides multiple insertion of data segments.
+- Provides multiple insertion of data-segments.
 Data from each insertion stays differentiated;
 - Has prebuilded filters for fast search of data;
 - Can create and register a customized filters for fast search of data;
 - Can apply `query functions` to find, extract and reshape the data;